MahmoudAshours/2022-Plan/README.md

 The data structures in this book are all fast, practical, and have provably good running times.
 All data structures are rigorously analyzed and implemented in Java and C++.
 The Java implementations implement the corresponding interfaces in the Java Collections Framework.

+I'll be focusing on JAVA implementation , all exercises I solve will be updated and pushed on the repository .